Ogden, Utah Physical Custody Attorney

 - The proximity of the parents’ homes to each other;

-- The preference of the child (so long as the child is of a sufficient age to reason through the situation and state a preference as to joint physical or primary physical custody);
+- The preference of the child (so long as the child is of sufficient age (often 14 years old) to reason through the situation and state a preference as to joint physical or primary physical custody);

 - The maturity of the parents;